 Next ordered to Hilton Head, South Carolina from mid-June through July, the regiment camped near Fort Walker before quartering in the Beaufort District, Department of the South.
 Frequently assigned to hazardous picket detail north of the main camp, the 47th Pennsylvanians garnered respect for their “attention to duty, discipline and soldierly bearing,” and “received the highest commendation from Generals Hunter and Brannan,” according to historian Samuel P. Bates.

-During this phase of duty, members of the 47th Pennsylvania Volunteers freed a number of black men from enslavement at plantations in and around the Beaufort area, several of whom opted to enroll for military duty with the regiment – making the 47th Pennsylvania one of the earliest regiments to be racially integrated.
-(The 47th would continue this practice throughout its tenure, enrolling additional black soldiers, as well as two men from Cuba and one from Spain’s Canary Islands.)
+During this phase of duty, members of the 47th Pennsylvania Volunteers helped to free a number of Black men from enslavement at plantations in and around the Beaufort area, several of whom opted to enroll for military duty with the regiment—making the 47th Pennsylvania one of the earliest regiments to be racially integrated.
+(The 47th would continue this practice throughout its tenure, enrolling additional Black soldiers, as well as two men from Cuba and one from Spain’s Canary Islands.)